Eschatologue/CM_wiki/docs/spells/description/t.md

 This spell grants the creature you touch the ability to understand any spoken or signed language that it hears or sees.
 Moreover, when the target communicates by speaking or signing, any creature that knows at least one language can understand it if that creature can hear the speech or see the signing.

+---

-Transport via Plants
+### Transport via Plants

-Level 6 Conjuration (Druid)
+*Level 6 Conjuration (Druid)*

 **Casting Time:** Action
 **Range:** 10 feet
 **Components:** V, S
 **Duration:** 1 minute

+---

-This spell creates a magical link between a Large or larger inanimate plant within range and another plant, at any distance, on the same plane of existence.
+### This spell creates a magical link between a Large or larger inanimate plant within range and another plant, at any distance, on the same plane of existence.
 You must have seen or touched the destination plant at least once before.
 For the duration, any creature can step into the target plant and exit from the destination plant by using 5 feet of movement.

+---

-Tree Stride
+### Tree Stride

-Level 5 Conjuration (Druid, Ranger)
+*Level 5 Conjuration (Druid, Ranger)*

 **Casting Time:** Action
 **Range:** Self